donjude-eng/brad-js/README.md

 	- While running throug keys letters once we press in the letters it should appear in the screen.
 	- The keys should be go upside and downwards once we enter at specxific letters.
 	- Working on to get letters each
+	The “withIN” is why it’s called “inner” HTML.
+Let’s try a little experiment.
+We’ll try displaying the content of the planet element object in the console by logging the innerHTML property.

  ```